Icon

 If your kitchen is making something people come back for, the hardest part is already done.
 The food is real.
 The craft is real.
 The only missing piece is making sure the people who have not found you yet can see what your regulars already know.

 That is what we do at VANTAS Productions.
 We work with restaurants, bars, breweries, and food brands to turn what happens in the kitchen into content that works across every channel — from your Google listing to your Instagram grid to the banner on your website.
 Not stock.
 Not staged.
 Real food, real people, real stories.
+If you are thinking about hiring a production company for your next shoot, we have laid out exactly what to look for so you make the right call.

 If your food is better than your photos, book a discovery call with our Creative Director or reach out at hello@wearevantas.com.
 We will show you what your brand looks like when the camera matches the kitchen.